BisanzLab/LabProtocols/Biohazards.md

 ### Recombinant DNA

 Recombinant DNA and organisms carrying it need to be treated as BSL2 agents to prevent their spread into the environment.
-Especially when that recombinant DNA encodes bacterial toxins or components their of.
+Especially when that recombinant DNA encodes bacterial toxins or components thereof.

 ***